hacks-guide/Guide_Wii/_pages/tr_TR/wiigsc.md

 Do NOT make a shortcut for the games "Mario Party 9" or "A Boy and His Blob".
 It will brick your Wii.
 {: .notice--warning}

+The Wii Menu is hard limited to a maximum of 48 channels and 6 of them are taken by channels you cannot remove, like the Wii shop.
+If you need more channels, the standard solution is to use one of the [Wii Loaders](wii-loaders).
+{: .notice--warning}

 ### Gereksinimler

 * A Wii